Research Degrees in

 We can offer academic supervision in the following areas:

 Our dynamic research encompasses a wide range of topics and periods, from childhood in ancient Egypt to memorialisations of the Second World War, and from crusading bishops to youth cultures in modern Britain.

 You will become a member of our new History Research Centre, which brings together over 50 established and emerging scholars to undertake research and public engagement that addresses the important questions of history and the contemporary world.
 The History Research Centre organises lectures, seminars and engagement activities throughout the year.

 We are a world-leading centre of public history.
 For over 20 years, the Manchester Centre for Public History and Heritage (formerly the Manchester Centre for Regional History) has undertaken rigorous, impactful research into the relationships connecting people, places and the past.
 You will benefit from our strong links with local heritage bodies in the North West, including the People’s History Museum, The National Trust and Chetham’s Library, Manchester.

 You will also be a member of our Postgraduate Arts and Humanities Centre (PAHC).
 PAHC is a dedicated forum for postgraduate students in the Arts and Humanities.
 It provides:

 The majority of our students enrol in October.
 We offer further enrolment points in January and April.

 Research degrees are available to study on-campus or through distance learning.

-Please complete the additional Postgraduate Research Degree Supplementary Information document and upload it to the Student documents section of your online application.
+Before you apply, you should discuss your project with a member of academic staff.
+You should also complete the Postgraduate Research Degree Supplementary Information form which you will then upload to the ‘Student documents’ section of the application form.
 This collects key information about your research application and there may be delays if you do not submit this document.